RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-03-10-newsletter.md

 I think Code Clinics are good for the types of problems I can't frame as a Google search as they're just a bit to complex, or I don't know the right terms!

-### 10 years of RSE

-This year is the 10 year anniversary of the coining of the term "Research Software Engineer" and the RSE Society are [collecting people's thoughts and feelings on this](https://docs.google.com/forms/d/e/1FAIpQLScwtACUXqYHmFGVKITliMvIvNRURjjH64Ry4_Te2V2js8Puog/viewform).
-Do share!

 ### LunchBytes